simple-java-mail/smtp-connection-pool/smtp-connection-pool-demo/README.md

-# Executable demos
+# Start here: executable demos

-This reactor-only module is the canonical runnable example project for `smtp-connection-pool`.
+This reactor-only module is the canonical runnable introduction to `smtp-connection-pool`.
 It is compiled and tested with the repository, but it is deliberately excluded from Maven Central and must not be added as an application dependency.

 Every scenario starts its own Wiser/SubEtha dummy SMTP server on a random loopback port.
 The smoke tests verify both message delivery and physical connection behavior, so the examples demonstrate actual reuse rather than only showing configuration.